-At the end of May you can visit the international festival of gypsy culture, an exuberant demonstration of Romany culture from around the world.
+At the end of May, you can visit the international festival of gipsy culture, an exuberant demonstration of Romany culture from around the world.
 The festival features concerts, seminars and workshops. www.khamoro.cz (Read more)

 International Tattoo Convention

-The tattoo fair takes place in late May, on a weekend at the SK Slavia Praha complex at Strahov. website
+In late May, the tattoo fair takes place on a weekend at the SK Slavia Praha complex at Strahov. website

 World Festival of Puppet Art

 The Marionette theatre festival takes place all over Prague in the month of May. www.puppetart.com

 A theatre and music festival at the Bohnice psychiatric facility usually taking place over a weekend in late May. www.meziploty.cz